(256) 265-8077 | Send an email

 Amy George serves as Director of Community and Government Relations for the Foundation.
 She works with corporate and government donors, and oversees the Foundation’s grants program and community engagement strategy.

 Amy spent 11 years as a television news reporter and anchor, most notably at WHNT-TV in Huntsville.
 In 2005, Amy’s life took an unforeseen turn when she gave birth to twin girls 14 weeks early.
 The unexpected turn of events would lead Amy and her husband, Chris, to establish the Melissa George Neonatal Memorial Fund at Huntsville Hospital Foundation, in memory of their daughter.
-Melissa’s Fund has raised $4.2 million in 16 years, and the money is used to buy critical, lifesaving equipment for premature babies in the Neonatal ICU at Huntsville Hospital for Women & Children.
+Melissa’s Fund has raised $5.3 million, and the money is used to buy critical, lifesaving equipment for premature babies in the Neonatal ICU at Huntsville Hospital for Women & Children.
 Her involvement with Melissa’s Fund eventually led to a full-time role with the Foundation.
 Amy also partnered with Hospice Family Care to start the HOPE group (Helping Other Parents Endure) for parents who have lost infants.
 Her purpose lies in helping grieving parents discover how to live again after losing a child.

 Amy was born and raised in Muscle Shoals and graduated cum laude from The University of Alabama with a degree in Telecommunication and Film and a minor in English and Political Science.
 Amy is at her happiest when she’s traveling to new places with Chris, and their daughters, Ann Catherine and Lily Baker, or when she’s lost in a good book.